hgrecco/flexcache/README.rst

 Cached files are saved using the pickle protocol, and each has a companion json file with the header content.

+This idea is completely flexible, and apply not only to parser.
+In **flexcache** we say there are two types of objects: **source object** and **converted object**.
+The conversion function maps the former in to the latter.
+The cache stores the latter by looking a customizable aspect of the former.

 Building your own caching logic
 -------------------------------

 In certain cases you would like to customize how caching and invalidation is done.

 You can achieve this by subclassing the `DiskCache`.

 .. code-block:: python